Your users are mobile. Are you?

 Facebook has three different mobile website versions for their mobile users.
 The “m.facebook.com” version is the main mobile site that most people are familiar with.

-Finally, the “touch.facebook.com” version is – as you’d guess – optimized for touchscreen device users.
+Finally, the “touch.facebook.com” version is – as you’d guess – optimized for touchscreen devices like tablets.

 3. Design and optimize pages for both touchscreen and non-touchscreen users.